 I'm working on a Christmas story for a 2019 anthology with other #EscapePublishing writers.
 It's set on the NSW northern coast at a resort called Rainbow Cove.
 Stay tuned for more details of this, and other stories!

-Here's a teaser from my new release, Hard Road Home:
+Here's a teaser from my last release, Hard Road Home:

 By the time Geilis called for the lunch break, her shirt was sticking to her back and tendrils of hair clung to her damp face.
 Reluctant as she was to have Rick working on their vines, she had to hand it to him—he was a good worker.
 Sensible, quick to learn, he’d matched her row for row all the way through the first section of vines.
 As she took her hat off to wipe an arm across her forehead, he turned the corner and stood a short distance away.

 Of course she looked hot, but not in the way she would have liked.
 He, on the other hand, looked hot.
 Damn it, she wasn’t going to notice him.
 She wasn’t going to go there.
 Not with an employee and definitely not with a man she had once admired but who had let her down by committing a crime.
 Concentrating on removing her sweaty gloves she turned away and tossed a comment over her shoulder.
 “You did well.”